 Don't pray for the devil, he's done.
-The answer to the question "can someone who is saved someone (with God) be lost?" was answered with Lucifer's fall from perfection before the world was even created.
+The answer to the question, "Can someone who is saved, someone who is with God then be lost?" was answered with Lucifer's fall from perfection before the world was even created.

 Cain was not a lost person, he even consciously worshiped God as did his brother Abel.
 God even warned him of his potential fall:

 If you do well, will not your countenance be lifted up?
 And if you do not do well, sin is crouching at the door; and its desire is for you, but you must master it.

 - Genesis 4:7

 The warning was simple and clear, be careful because you are in danger of falling.
 In Cain's life there was a moment when he had to make a choice and what happened?
 He made the wrong choice, he became an unrepentant murderer, and unrepentant murderers are not in heaven (Galatians 5:21).

 Judas was a Jew, among God's people, and chosen as an Apostle.
 He, like the other Apostles, went out to preach and heal and cast out spirits.

 5These twelve Jesus sent out after instructing them: "Do not go in the way of the Gentiles, and do not enter any city of the Samaritans; 6but rather go to the lost sheep of the house of Israel.
 7And as you go, preach, saying, 'The kingdom of heaven is at hand.'

 - Matthew 10:5-7